mikejglenn/c1024-code-solutions/sql-mutations/sql-mutations-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What are the SQL _CRUD_ operations?
-  `create, read, update, and delete`
+  `insert, select, update, and delete`

 - How do you add a row to a SQL table?
   `insert into "table" ("columns"...) values ('tuples'...)`